rob-blackbourn/bareASGI/docs/tutorial/lifespan.md

 app = Application()

 @app.on_startup
-async def on_startup(scope, info, request):
+async def on_startup(request):
     print("Running startup handler")
 ```

-### Handler Parameters
+### LifspanRequest

+The request parameter is of type `LifespanRequest`.

+This has the following fields

 #### Scope

-The `scope` parameter contains the unmodified ASGI scope defined
+The `scope` field contains the unmodified ASGI scope defined
 [here](https://asgi.readthedocs.io/en/latest/specs/lifespan.html#scope).

 It doesn't contain much that's useful, but I pass it for completeness.

 #### Info

-The `info` parameter contains the data that is shared across the application.
+The `info` field contains the data that is shared across the application.

 This is typically used to retrieve configuration, and store resources.

-#### Request

-The `request` is another unmodified piece of ASGI data, which contains the
-content of the startup or shutdown event.
-This is also not particularly useful,
-and is provided for completeness

 ## What next?